How important is page speed?

 - Do I need a website if I have a Facebook page?

-- Why are websites so slow?
+- Why are websites slow?

 - Selecting images for web pages